 Examination: is worth 50%, of the final grade.
-This consists of one, 2 hour exam paper which covers questions, design work on materials, products, and design and manufacturing.
+This consists of one exam paper which covers questions and design work on materials, products, and design and manufacturing, 10% Maths and 10% Science.

 The biggest difference between GCSE and KS3 is that it is personalised.
 You have more freedom and time to design and develop a product within the design brief.
 Which allows you to develop independence and allow you to undertake bigger projects in more depth.